-A packaging graduate student seeking re-enrollment after an absence should follow the Office of the Registrar instructions for Graduate Education - Readmission to Original Program or Readmission with Change of Program, , where an on-line application is available.
+A packaging graduate student seeking re-enrollment after an absence should follow the Office of the Registrar instructions for Graduate Education - Readmission to Original Program or Readmission with Change of Program, where an on-line application is available.
 Readmission is required if more than 12 months will elapse between enrollments.
 A student who has not been enrolled for less than 12 months is not required to request readmission, and can simply enroll in classes.
 International students should contact the Office for International Students and Scholars, as special requirements may apply.
+PhD students should check with their former major professor to be sure that the professor is still willing to serve as the student's major professor, and discuss funding if this was offered before the student left MSU.